Best High School Health Science Curriculum: PLTW vs. HealthCenter21

 If your school is implementing a four-year biomedical science program, then PLTW could be just what you’re looking for!

-If your health science program is focused on preparing students for industry certifications, this might not be the right resource for you.
+However, if your health science program is focused on preparing students for industry certifications, this might not be the right resource for you.

 HealthCenter21’s Intended Audience